Bloomberg-Beta/Manual/Manual.md

 This isn’t so much a rational investment calculation (arguably there is less competition to write bigger, later checks) -- but it’s a matter of our style.
 An early investment is less of a transaction and more of a relationship.
 We do make exceptions for certain reasons (e.g., a founder or company we just couldn’t resist).

-“First money in” doesn’t necessarily mean lead investor -- sometimes we are the only ones at the table, sometimes one of many.
+“First money in” doesn’t necessarily mean lead investor -- sometimes we are the only investors, sometimes one of many.
 Sometimes the founder sets the terms, sometimes another investor does, sometimes we do.
 We are indifferent on this.
+When we're willing to invest, we're willing to set the terms; whether other investors follow depends.

 We are more than happy to invest in companies that might take a very long time to prove they are on to something -- our investor, Bloomberg, has a decades-long view and is willing to build for the long-term.
 We do not have a fixed time horizon to expect our companies to return capital.
 In fact, we prefer companies who are building for permanence.